shanelindsay/pop-up-psych/activities.md

 **Set 4:**
 1. Say the word BORK ten times…
 2. What do you eat soup with?
-(Many will say "Folk" instead of "Spoon").
+(Many will say "Fork" instead of "Spoon").

 ## Explanation
 Semantic priming is a phenomenon in which exposure to one stimulus (the prime) influences a response to a subsequent stimulus (the target).
 In these examples, the priming questions or words activate related concepts in the brain, making an incorrect but related answer more accessible and likely to be said, especially when under pressure to answer quickly.